EragonJ/Trip.js/README.md

 1. Create an issue talking about your change and let's discuss here.
 2. Assign yourself as assignee.
-3. fork Trip.js.
+3. Fork Trip.js.
-4. put your changes into a commit !
+4. Put your changes into a commit !
-5. press `grunt build` to build all necessary files.
+5. Press `grunt build` to build all necessary files.
 Notes: You need to install compass (I am sorry because it is ruby based), node and npm first, and don't forget to press `npm install` to install all needed building tools so that grunt can recognize it and help you minify js, compile jade and SCSS.
-6. send a pull request to Trip.js and make sure put `fix #xxx` in your commit title.
+6. Send a pull request to Trip.js and make sure put `fix #xxx` in your commit title.
-7. make sure Travis is green and ping me :D
+7. Make sure Travis is green and ping me :D

 Although the rule is not forced to follow, it would be helpful for me to review code to make sure there is nothing missing and make the code base consistent.